 Most people, including the “experts,” do not grasp certain basic truths about the hormone diet – its benefits and its limitations.
 First, there is no “magic” means by which a person on a diet is not hungry even though they are on a very low calorie diet.
-The “truth” is that when properly conducted by a physician in a medically supervised weight loss program, the dieter is in a state of Ketosis.
+The “truth” is that when properly conducted by a provider in a medically supervised weight loss program, the dieter is in a state of Ketosis.
 This means that the body is feeding off its own fat.

-Ketosis has been recognized for years and is a staple of many medical weight loss practitioners in the Bariatric Society (weight loss physicians).
+Ketosis has been recognized for years and is a staple of many medical weight loss practitioners in the Bariatric Society (weight loss providers).
 The Atkins diet uses the concept of ketosis as part of its program in that a very low carbohydrate diet will result in the production of Ketones and it is recommended that these be monitored.
 Ketosis merely means that our bodies are using fat for energy.
 Ketones (also called ketone bodies) are molecules generated during fat metabolism, whether from the fat in the guacamole you just ate or fat you were carrying around your middle.
 When our bodies are breaking down fat for energy, most of it gets converted more or less directly to ATP.
 This is the “energy molecule.”)
 But ketones are also produced as part of the process.

-As part of the diet, the body may be eating only 500 calories (and this amount will vary when under the supervision of a qualified weight loss physician) but it is getting up to 2500 and more calories from the fat burning resulting from being in a Ketosis state.
+As part of the diet, the body may be eating only 500 calories (and this amount will vary when under the supervision of a qualified weight loss provider) but it is getting up to 2500 and more calories from the fat burning resulting from being in a Ketosis state.
 The 500 number is not “magic” in that different amounts of calories may be needed to keep a person in a state of healthy ketosis.
 It is not unusual to increase calories when a person has an active job, or has young children (extra energy needed) or insists on exercising, etc. Dr. Oz’s recommendation of 1000 calories is also not a magic number of calories as the needs of each dieter are different.